 The benefit to the trees from these below-ground fungi comes as nutrient minerals, borne in watery solution as ionic compounds such as ammonium ion bearing nitrogen, and phosphate ion bearing phosphorus.
 There are about thirteen other elemental nutrients required but in smaller amounts and some may be easily available.
 These forms of nitrogen and phosphorus are naturally absorbed through the root-hairs but are frequently in short supply to the tree because they are scarce in the soil, or the roots cannot forage sufficiently to meet the demands of shoot and leaves.
 Nitrogen is the most important for plants by quantity, essential to construct amino acids, proteins and nucleic acids.
 Ammonium ion is usually the major source of nitrogen in forests.
 The mycorrhiza Paxillus involutus, on conifer and birch trees, contains ammonium ion in its mycelium.
 Trees in symbiosis with P.involutus, being short of nitrogen, act as a sink of this resource, drawing it in by diffusion and differences in concentration gradients across cell membranes.
-Alternatively, nitrogen is actively transferred across cell membranes of cortex and epidermal cells by specific transporter molecules (ammonium transporters, AMTs).
+Alternatively, nitrogen is actively transferred across cell membranes of cortex and epidermal cells by specific transporter molecules.

 If a nutrient such as nitrogen or phosphorus is scarce then the plant may have a relative excess of carbon available to its mycorrhizal partner.
 In contrast, if the plant happens to be on soil rich in the nutrient element then its potential for growth may be diminished by loss of too much of its carbon to the mycorrhiza.
-The precise ecological context of both soil and above ground climate conditions can strongly influence the balance between loss and gain in this symbiosis.
+The precise ecological context of both soil and above ground climate conditions can strongly influence the balance between loss and gain in this mutualism.
 Phosphorus is often in severely short supply for plants.
-Yet to grow and thrive plants need phosphorus to construct the phospholipid molecules in the membranes of all cells, for the sugar-phosphate molecules such as adenosine triphosphate for respiration, also to construct components of nucleic acids.
 The hyphae of ectomycorrhizal fungi secrete phosphatase enzymes that digest organic debris and absorb soluble phosphate ions.
-The tree's roots absorb the phosphate in ways similar to that of nitrogen.
+The tree's roots absorb the phosphate in ways similar to those for nitrogen.
 This occurs at the other end of the mycelial network from metres away where concentrated patches of nutrient may occur.
-Phosphorus in ionic form is actively carried across cell membranes of cortex cells by specific transporter molecules (inorganic phosphorus transporters, Phts).

-Researchers using a radioactive isotope of phosphorus, P, can trace the movement of phosphate within individual hyphae from a concentrated spot in artificial soil all the way into a tree seedling.
-Radiation from the isotope reacts with photographic film, revealing as white streaks in the mycelia and roots of laboratory microcosms.
+Researchers using a radioactive isotope of phosphorus, 32P, can trace the movement of phosphate within individual hyphae from a concentrated spot in artificial soil all the way into a tree seedling.
+Radiation from the isotope is detected on photographic film exposed to mycelia and roots of laboratory microcosms.
 Phosphorus concentrates around the roots of Pinus seedlings colonized by Suillus bovinus mycorrhiza.
 These experiments show an increase in transfer of phosphorus from soil to colonized plant at x25 to x40 the level of control seedlings without mycorrhizas.
-Ectomycorrhizal fungi may also have similar abilities to those of lichens that grow on rocks.
-There is evidence that mycorrhizal hyphae secrete substances such as oxalic acid that etch the surface of rock such as apatite, containing compounds with phosphorus.
-The significance is uncertain for such active weathering of rock by mycorrhizas, in comparison with their known ability to extract more soluble sources of phosphorus in the soil under forests.

-Forestry and mycorrhizas.
+Ecology of trees and mycorrhizas.

 The term 'Mycorhiza' was invented by the German botanist Albert Frank in 1885, but now this field of research has been modernized by application of molecular genetic techniques.
 These enable researchers to follow fungal activity in soil as it happens in the forest in addition to what they can observe in the laboratory.
-Molecular markers have been developed for many uses in biology (complementary DNA microarray; gene sequencing or profiling; polymerase chain reaction; analysis of microsatellite DNA loci . . . ).
+Molecular markers have been developed for many uses in biology.
 These can be adapted in the lab for use on known species of fungus in pure isolation, or in culture, or from their sporocarps.
 Now researchers can plot the distribution and activity of an individual fungus that grew from a spore.
 This genetically defined organism, or clone, is called a genet.
-The trees the fungus is symbiotic with are surveyed as they grow in a forest stand.
+The trees the fungus is mutualistic with are surveyed as they grow in a forest stand.
 With sufficient number of samples from soil-borers, researchers make maps of the natural distribution patterns of mycelia of different fungal genets.